opeajibuwa/opeajibuwa/README.md

 - 👋 Hi, I’m Ope Ajibuwa
 - 👀 I’m interested in applying Machine Learning and AI techniques to solve cybersecurity problems.
-I have a strong networking and systems engineering background.
 - 💞️ I’m looking to collaborate on data-driven network and cloud security projects.
 - 📫 You can reach via my email: ajibuwa94@gmail.com